hanhanwu/Hanhan_Data_Science_Practice/Applied_Statistics/Learning_Notes/p_value.md

 # p-value 🔮

-💖 I have read many about applying p-value in data work, but the more I read, the more cofusing it could be, Finally today found a well structured and clear tutorial [here][1], have to take notes here. 💖
+💖 I have read many about applying p-value in data work, but the more I read, the more cofusing it could be.
+Finally today found a well structured and clear tutorial [here][1], have to take notes here. 💖

 ## What is p-value
 p-value is the "total probability" of getting any value to the right hand side of the red point, when the values are picked randomly from the population distribution.